Susan Roces: Personal life

+In addition to English and Tagalog, Roces also spoke Hiligaynon.

 Career

 Roces began her film career as a child actress debuting in the 1952 film Mga Bituin ng Kinabukasan at age 11.
 In 1956, Roces went to Sampaguita Pictures' office in Quezon City to meet her idol Gloria Romero.
 Jose Perez, founder and head of the film studio, offered Roces a contract on the spot leading to her first starring role in Boksingera.
 Roces also starred in several Philippine feature films including Ang Daigdig Ko'y Ikaw (1965), Gumising Ka Maruja (1967), Patayin Mo Sa Sindak Si Barbara (1974), Maligno and Mano Po 2: My Home (2003).
 She has also garnered five FAMAS Awards; two of which are Best Actress awards.
 During her career as a celebrity endorser, she appeared in various brands including Coca-Cola, Lux, Blend 45, and Lavoris, as well as on TV commercials of RiteMed and Champion Detergent.

 She appeared in two episodes of the long-running drama anthology series Maalaala Mo Kaya.
 In Sineserye Presents: The Susan Roces Cinema Collection (2008–2009), she played the character "Amanda" in the TV adaptation of Patayin sa Sindak si Barbara, and also served as a host in Maligno and Florinda.
 Roces was cast as "Lola Aura" in Iisa Pa Lamang (2008), and later guest-starred on episodes of May Bukas Pa (2009) and 100 Days to Heaven (2011).
 She was also part of the TV5 drama series Babaeng Hampaslupa in the main role of "Helena".

-Roces became recognized for her breakthrough role as "Lola Henya" in Walang Hanggan (2012), where she shared credits with Coco Martin, Julia Montes, Helen Gamboa, Dawn Zulueta and Richard Gomez, among many others.
+Roces became recognized to new audiences as "Lola Henya" in Walang Hanggan (2012), where she shared credits with Coco Martin, Julia Montes, Helen Gamboa, Dawn Zulueta and Richard Gomez, among many others.
 Walang Hanggan was a phenomenal success and the role earned her a PMPC Star Awards for TV nomination for Best Drama Actress.
 Roces worked again with Montes in Muling Buksan ang Puso (2013) and with Martin in a 2013 Christmas episode of fantasy anthology series Wansapanataym.
 She later co-starred in Sana Bukas pa ang Kahapon (2014) as "Ruth".